 With special reference to risks from work-related stress, the 2021 analysis confirmed the low incidence of this aspect, which was therefore not followed up by a further assessment.
 The company is in any case committed to ensuring the utmost wellbeing inside work environments, also ensuring the right internal microclimate conditions and lighting of the premises.
 For each job, Sanlorenzo has put in place a specific health surveillance protocol prepared by the regularly appointed Medical Officer.
-The type and frequency of medical examinations depend on the role held and the annual assessment of related risks.
+The type and frequency of medical examinations depend on the role held and the annual assessment of related ricks.
+Employees who held annual assessment of related risks.
 Employees who hold office positions are given medical examinations annually.